radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Therefore, an attacker could try to exhaust server resources.

 With RADIUS/UDP, any bogus RADIUS packet would fail the cryptographic checks and the server would silently discard the bogus packet.
-For RADIUS/(D)TLS, the server needs to perform at least a partial TLS handshake to determine whether or not the client is authorized.
+For RadSec, the server needs to perform at least a partial TLS handshake to determine whether or not the client is authorized.
 Performing a (D)TLS handshake is more complex than the cryptographic check of a RADIUS packet.
 An attacker could try to trigger a high number of (D)TLS handshakes at the same time, resulting in a high server load and potentially a Denial-of-Service.
-To prevent this attack, a RADIUS/(D)TLS server SHOULD have configurable limits on new connection attempts.
+To prevent this attack, a RadSec server SHOULD have configurable limits on new connection attempts.

 Both TLS and DTLS need to store session information for each open (D)TLS session.
 Especially with DTLS, a bogus or misbehaving client could open an excessive number of DTLS sessions.
 This session tracking could lead to a resource exhaustion on the server side, triggering a Denial-of-Service.
-Therefore, RADIUS/(D)TLS servers SHOULD have a configurable limit of the number of sessions they can track.
+Therefore, RadSec servers SHOULD have a configurable limit of the number of sessions they can track.
 When the total number of sessions tracked is going to exceed the configured limit, servers MAY free up resources by closing the session that has been idle for the longest time.
 Doing so may free up idle resources that then allow the server to accept a new session.

-RADIUS/(D)TLS servers MUST limit the number of partially open (D)TLS sessions and SHOULD expose this limit as configurable option to the administrator.
+RadSec servers MUST limit the number of partially open (D)TLS sessions and SHOULD expose this limit as configurable option to the administrator.

-To prevent resource exhaustion by partially opening a large number of (D)TLS sessions, RADIUS/(D)TLS servers SHOULD have a timeout on partially open (D)TLS sessions.
+To prevent resource exhaustion by partially opening a large number of (D)TLS sessions, RadSec servers SHOULD have a timeout on partially open (D)TLS sessions.
 We recommend a limit of a few seconds, implementations SHOULD expose this timeout as configurable option to the administrator.
 If a (D)TLS session is not established within this timeframe, it is likely that this is a bogus connection.
 In contrast, an established session might not send packets for longer periods of time, but since the peers are mutually authenticated this does not pose a problem other than the problems mentioned before.

 A different means of prevention is IP filtering.
 If the IP range that the server expects clients to connect from is restricted, then the server can simply reject or drop all connection attempts from outside those ranges.
-If every RADIUS/(D)TLS client is configured with an IP range, then the server does not even have to perform a partial TLS handshake if the connection attempt comes from outside every allowed range, but can instead immediately drop the connection.
+If every RadSec client is configured with an IP range, then the server does not even have to perform a partial TLS handshake if the connection attempt comes from outside every allowed range, but can instead immediately drop the connection.
-To perform this lookup efficiently, RADIUS/(D)TLS servers SHOULD keep a list of the accumulated permitted IP address ranges, individually for each transport.
+To perform this lookup efficiently, RadSec servers SHOULD keep a list of the accumulated permitted IP address ranges, individually for each transport.

 ## TLS Session Lifetime and Key Rotation

-The underlying TLS sessions of RADIUS/(D)TLS connections may have a long lifetime.
+The underlying TLS sessions of RadSec connections may have a long lifetime.
 Especially when dealing with high volume of RADIUS traffic, the encryption keys have to be rotated regularly, depending on both the amount of data which was transferred, and on the encryption method.
 See {{RFC8446, Section 5.5}} and {{?I-D.irtf-cfrg-aead-limits}} for more information.

 Implementers SHOULD be aware of this issue and determine whether the underlying TLS library automatically rotates encryption keys or not.
-If the underlying TLS library does not perform the rotation automatically, RADIUS/(D)TLS implementations SHOULD perform this rotation manually, either by a key update of the existing TLS connection or by closing the TLS connection and opening a new one.
+If the underlying TLS library does not perform the rotation automatically, RadSec implementations SHOULD perform this rotation manually, either by a key update of the existing TLS connection or by closing the TLS connection and opening a new one.

 ## Session Closing